abcdaaaaaaaaa/MQSpaceData.h/README.md

 }
 ```
 # The ready calibration (find your R0 value) values (function) we calculated for the MQ Sensors in the sensor list:
+# for soldered gas sensor model
-NOTE: If you are using a resistor other than 10k (or 0k), we do not recommend using this mode.
+NOTE: If you are using a resistor other than 10k (or soldered gas sensor model), we do not recommend using this mode.
 ```
 MQ2calibrate();
 MQ3calibrate();